Odds are you've heard conflicting information on nutritional supplements.

 If your eating a well-balanced diet, getting sensible sun exposure, staying hydrated, and getting plenty of sleep, your likely thinking, there’s no need for nutritional supplementation.

-Well, in today's world that's not the case and this article will explain why nutritional supplements are essential for anyone who wants to optimize their health and performance.
+Well, in today's world that's not the case and this article will explain why nutritional supplements are important for anyone who wants to optimize their health and performance.

 Don’t get me wrong.
 We should all strive to eat a nutrient-dense diet and obtain as many vitamins and minerals from our food as possible.